 The Group has significant investments in traded equity instruments classified as financial assets at FVPL.
-The market values of these traded equity instruments are still heavily affected by the impact of the pandemic causing decline of 19% for the quarter ended March 31, 2022 and the year ended December 31, 2021 and resulted in a loss of P38.3 million and P48.88 million, respectively.
-The Group has not acquired or disposed any listed equity shares during the period.
+The market values of these traded equity instruments are still heavily affected by the impact of the pandemic causing decline of 2.53% for the quarter ended March 31, 2023 and the year ended December 31, 2022 and resulted in a loss of P6.4 million and P33.99 million, respectively.